saurabhmathur1234-nagarro/RetailStoreData/README.md

 ## Technology used
 Java, springBoot

+## Build and run
+In order to run and build the projedct you need to clone the project cd clone git checckout master
+From terminal run build command mvn clean install

 Features
 Percentage Discounts: Applies different percentage-based discounts based on the user's type.
 Flat Discounts: Provides a flat discount for every $100 spent.